ASzot/Dot-Files/README.md

 #Computer Dot Files
-The goal of these dot files is to provide the optimal computing experience for Mac OS X and hopefully soon Ubuntu.
+The goal of these dot files is to provide the optimal computing experience for Mac OS X and Ubuntu.

-Mac OS X Requirements:
+macOS Requirements:
 * tmux
   * Installation:
     * `brew install tmux`